AneleIlyas/AneleIlyas/README.md

 - 👋 Hi, I’m @AneleIlyas
-- 👀 I’m interested in cybersecurity and software development in general.
+- 👀 I’m interested in cybersecurity and software development.
 - 🌱 I’m currently learning java, python, html, css and javascript
 - 💞️ I’m looking to collaborate on some of my projects I make public.
 - 📫 How to reach me: